SuriyaPrakash-J/Spam_Prediction-using-ML/README.md

 # 🎯 Objective

-To develop a machine learning model that can:
 Understand patterns in email texts.
 Accurately classify them as spam or ham.
 Be used in real-world applications like email clients for filtering spam.